JulianVidal/AGDA_HTML/README.md

 # Usage

-To query definitions, first create the definition tree:
+To query definitions, first create the definition tree by using the create_tree sub command and passing the directory containing the s-expression files:
 ```bash
 python cli.py definition create_tree [path to directory with sexp files]